 AI models enable investors, lenders, and others to evaluate a company’s creditworthiness quickly.
 Then, provided the data and the model are high quality, investors and lenders can move forward with business.

 Companies with less than desirable credit scores may also use the data to make a plan to raise their creditworthiness and become more valuable to investors and suppliers.

 Company credit data models that have been thoroughly tested and back-tested against last year’s pre-scored database may run well for years.
-However, a company’s situation may change, the market or industry may become weaker, etc. Therefore, every so often, the model must be re-calibrated.
+However, a company’s situation or even the market or industry may change.
+Therefore, every so often, the model must be re-calibrated.

 Essentially, the most important measure for an effective business credit rating model is how well its output stands up against the S&P Global Ratings Standalone Credit Profile.
-However, there are many additional tests for data quality which depend on your business goals for this data.
+However, there are many additional tests for data quality that depends on your business goals for this data.